-How to Keep Your Faucet Clean of Limescale and Hard Water Build-Up
+How to Reduce Limescale and Hard Water Build-Up

 Have you ever noticed a kitchen or bathroom fixture that looks either rusty, or like it is covered in a white or green chalky type coating?
 Have you noticed shower heads and faucets that don’t flow like they used to, or dark, rust like markings in the bottom of your toilet bowl or kitchen sink?
 Well, these very likely are not manufacturing flaws and they are not actually rust.
 They are tell-tale signs that you live in an area with hard water.